 Mixed Berry Hand Pies with Glaze

-Valentine's Day Pies & Tarts Naturally Colorful Desserts No Seed Oils Eggless High Altitude Easter | Published January 20, 2024 by Mimi Council
+Eggless Pies & Tarts No Seed Oils High Altitude Valentine's Day Easter | Published January 20, 2024 by Mimi Council

 This website uses affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 Buttery, flaky crust is filled with a mixed berry filling and topped with a naturally pink glaze and sprinkles.
-Spread the love with these Mixed Berry Hand Pies with Glaze this Valentine’s Day!
+Spread the love with these Mixed Berry Hand Pies with glaze this Valentine’s Day!

 If you’re looking for more naturally pink desserts, check out some of my other favorites like Organic Lofthouse Sugar Cookies, Strawberry Almond Cake, or my Strawberry French Macarons.